heptarch/heptarch.github.io/_posts/2022-12-05-portfolio.md

 inversely to variance.
 Sounds sensible!
 On the other hand, when $\lambda \to 1$, the Lagrange multiplier
-$\gamma \gg (1 - \lambda)\mu_k$, so that the investment is proportional only to the inverse variance only:
+$\gamma \gg (1 - \lambda)\mu_k$, so that the investment is proportional to the inverse variance only:

 $$
 \omega_k\approx \frac{\gamma}{2\lambda\sigma_k^2} \propto \frac{1}{\sigma_k^2}.